 This is slightly longer than Honeymoon Bay, but still equally picturesque.
 It takes about 5-8 minutes to walk down to the actual beach.
-The terrain of Sleepy Beach is similar to Honeymoon Beach – rough gravel and large granite rocks lines up the coast.
-We stayed a bit longer at Sleepy beach though, because we decided to climb up the granite rocks over to the other side where there were MORE granite rocks and large Kelp forests you can see from the coast.
+The terrain of Sleepy Beach is similar to Honeymoon Beach – rough gravel and large granite rocks line up the coast.
+We stayed a bit longer at Sleepy Beach though, because we decided to climb up the granite rocks over to the other side where there were MORE granite rocks and large Kelp forests you could see from the coast.

 Freycinet Marine Farm

-We ordered half dozen of natural oysters with lemon, half dozen of baked oysters ($12) with smoked Tasmanian salmon and brie ($12), two garlic scallops ($15) and two glasses of local wine ($9 and $10 each).
+We ordered half a dozen of natural oysters with lemon, half a dozen of baked oysters ($12) with smoked Tasmanian salmon and brie ($12), two garlic scallops ($15), and two glasses of local wine ($9 and $10 each).
 The total of this meal was $58 for 2 people!

 We gulped those down rather fast, so we ordered more – Uni (aka Sea Urchin) for $15.
-It was interesting since the color and texture is different than the Uni that I’m used to – it was a darker orange and had more rough/chunkier texture, but it was still delicious!
+It was interesting since the color and textures are different than the Uni that I’m used to – it was a darker orange and had a more rough/chunkier texture, but it was still delicious!

-I highly recommend making this stop while you are in Freycinet, but take note they close early at 5pm, so go for lunch or mid-day snack.
+I highly recommend making this stop while you are in Freycinet, but take note they close early at 5 pm, so go for lunch or a mid-day snack.
 Optionally, you can also get a takeaway from here and go to Honeymoon Bay for a picnic!
-It’s only 10-minutes drive away.
+It’s only a 10-minute drive away.

 BONUS: What causes the orange hues on the granite rocks?

-While visiting Honeymoon beach, I started to notice there orange hues on the granite rocks that line up the coastal areas I could see at a distance.
-I saw this again from afar at Sleepy Bay and thought that some minerals may have rusted or something.
+While visiting Honeymoon Beach, I started to notice the orange hues on the granite rocks that line up the coastal areas I could see at a distance.
+I saw this again from afar at Sleepy Bay and thought some metals may have rusted.
 It didn’t make sense, but the gradient of orange looked like rust to me from afar.

 It was only when we returned to our hotel that day at Bicheno that I finally got to see them up close at Bicheno Beach.

 Turns out the granites were orange-colored because it is covered by lichens, a combination of algae and fungus.
-If you drive further up north along the east coast, you’ll reach Bay of Fires which has the same orange-hue.
-I wonder if this is why it’s called Bay of Fires?
+If you drive further up north along the east coast, you’ll reach the Bay of Fires which has the same orange hue.
+I wonder if this is why it’s called the Bay of Fires?